Clamp-o-Tron/KSP-More-Fuels/README.md

 Q: You messed up a .cfg, made a typo, made an engine hypergolic when it shouldn't be, etc.\
 A: Oops!
 I am a very fallible human.
 Contact me with the info in the same way as above.\
 Q: How do I download?\
 A: Spacedock link and forum link incoming.
-Check for releases here too!
+Check for releases here too!\
+Q: Is this compatible with KSP version x.x.x?\
+A: It won't work with KSP2 (yet), but any KSP1 version with a working Module Manager and B9 Part Switch should be just fine!

 Dependencies:\
 B9PartSwitch\